-Medical examinations and vaccinations in the United States are typically required for anyone who files Form I-485, Application to Register Permanent Residence or Adjust Status, you typically must undergo an immigration medical examination and receive vaccinations against vaccine-preventable diseases.
-If you are required to undergo an immigration medical exam, see the myUSCIS Find a Doctor page for help finding a designated physician (also known as a "civil surgeon").
+If you file Form I-485, Application to Register Permanent Residence or Adjust Status, you typically must undergo an immigration medical examination and receive vaccinations against vaccine-preventable diseases.
+If you are required to undergo an immigration medical examination, see the myUSCIS Find a Civil Surgeon page for help finding a designated physician (known as a "civil surgeon").
 You can also call the USCIS Contact Center at 800-375-5283.
-(For people who are deaf, hard of hearing or have a speech disability: TTY 800-767-1833.)
+(For people who are deaf, hard of hearing, or have a speech disability: TTY 800-767-1833.)

 Completing Medical Forms

-Print out and bring the most recent version of Form I-693, Report of Medical Examination and Vaccination Record to your medical exam appointment.
-Complete Part 1 of Form I-693 but do not sign until the civil surgeon instructs you to do so.
+Print out and bring the most recent edition of Form I-693, Report of Medical Examination and Vaccination Record, to your immigration medical examination appointment.
+Complete Part 1 of Form I-693 but do not sign the form until the civil surgeon tells you to.
 The civil surgeon will use Form I-693 to document the results of your immigration medical examination.
 You should also bring your medical records, including vaccination records.

-The designated civil surgeon will complete, sign, and seal Form I-693 and any supporting documents in an envelope.
-You must submit the sealed envelope to USCIS as directed in the Form I-693 instructions.
+The civil surgeon will complete, sign, and seal Form I-693 and any supporting documents in an envelope.
+You must submit the sealed envelope to USCIS as explained in the Form I-693 instructions.

 IMPORTANT: Do not break the seal or open this envelope.
-USCIS will not accept Form I-693 if it is not in a sealed envelope or if the envelope is altered in any way.
+We will not accept Form I-693 if it is not in a sealed envelope or if the envelope is altered in any way.

 Civil Surgeons' Responsibilities and Requirements

 For more information on the responsibilities, requirements and instructions on how civil surgeons perform immigration exams, see our Designated Civil Surgeons page